brentosaurus/fullstack-hy2020.github.io/src/content/5/en/part5b.md

 > <i>Often, several components need to reflect the same changing data.
 We recommend lifting the shared state up to their closest common ancestor.</i>

 <!-- Jos mietitään lomakkeiden tilaa, eli esimerkiksi uuden muistiinpanon sisältöä sillä hetkellä kun muistiinpanoa ei vielä ole luotu, ei komponentti _App_ oikeastaan tarvitse niitä mihinkään, ja voisimme aivan hyvin siirtää tilan lomakkeisiin liittyvän tilan niitä vastaaviin komponentteihin. -->
-If we think about the state of the forms, so for example the contents of a new note before it has been created, the _App_ component does not actually need it for anything.
+If we think about the state of the forms, for example the contents of a new note before it has been created, the _App_ component does not actually need it for anything.
 We could just as well move the state of the forms to the corresponding components.

 <!-- Muistiinpanosta huolehtiva komponentti muuttuu seuraavasti: -->